top of page

 Our village's first church, the chapel is an intrinsic part of East Boldre's social history, founded in 1810 to serve our community's predominantly non-conformist congregation.
 More recently its services, Sunday school, Harvest Festivals and Carols by Candlelight was supplemented by a secular role that encompassed fetes, youth clubs, summer outings, barbeques, messy breakfasts and a Happy Hour for local Mums.

-We have been awarded £54,000 by the National Lottery Heritage Fund towards the Chapel Story project which includes
+We have been awarded £54,000 by the National Lottery Heritage Fund towards the ongoing Chapel Story project which includes

 • Repairs to building to address penetrating damp

-• Key church records have already been transcribed and digitised so that they can be easily searched, analysed and shared online.
+• Key church records have been transcribed and digitised so that they can be easily searched, analysed and shared online.

 • Interpretation of the chapel's built heritage, in particular: